mstksg/inCode/copy/entries/ertes.md

 on Hackage, and a few more in the pipeline.
 I've given [many more research talks][talks] all over the world, as far as Ukraine.
-I'm no longer a fresh PhD student new to research; I'm a PhD candidate getting ready to defend my dissertation four years in the making in the upcoming months.
+I'm no longer a fresh PhD student new to research; I'm a PhD candidate getting ready to defend my dissertation in the upcoming months.
 I'm still learning Haskell, but inspired by an example of a helpful Haskell attitude, I maintain a Haskell blog year after year that I hope people have, too, found helpful.

 [talks]: http://talks.jle.im/